git-no/jekyll-breadcrumbs/README.md

 ## Example
-If you are interessted how it look like, their is an example site included within folder *site*.
+If you are interessted how breadcrumbs look like, their is an [example site included within folder site](https://github.com/git-no/jekyll-breadcrumbs/tree/master/site).

 ## Contribution